ktymty/wf-delivery/README.md

     - **application**: This module contains interfaces as port.
 It also contains the two use cases for Online and Offline payment processing.
     - **domain**: This module contains model, values objects and exception classes.
     - **infra**: This package contains the adapter for jpa, kafka and rest.
-    - **launcher**: This module contains configuration in application.yml, custom AppConfig and main class to launch application.
+    - **launcher**: This module contains configurations and main class to launch application.

 ## :pushpin: Things to improve